|

 Chapter 6 goes into much more detail about Tome Torihama's life than needed for

-a book intended to be Miyakawa's biography.
+a book intended to be Miyagawa's biography.

 Besides many extraneous details contained in this book, the